PulkitPokhriyal/Note-making-app/README.md

 A full-stack note-taking application with **user authentication, OTP signup verification, and CRUD operations for notes**.
 Built with **React**, **Node.js**, **Express**, **Prisma**, **PostgreSQL**, and **Redis**.

 ---
+## For Testing you can use :
+email: test@example.com
+password: password123

 ## 🔹 Features